Til hovedinnhold

 • Ikke tilgjengelig for hent i butikk

-Helps illuminate Anglo-Saxon social attitudes towards the supernatural, health and gender, and shows how texts can be as important in the shaping of social realities as they are in recording them.
-HISTORICAL JOURNAL Anglo-Saxon elves [Old English ''-e''] are one of the best attested non-Christian beliefs in early medieval Europe, but current interpretations of the evidence derive directly from outdated nineteenth- and early twentieth-century scholarship.
+Elves and elf-belief during the Anglo-Saxon period are reassessed in this lively and provocative study.
+Anglo-Saxon elves [Old English ælfe] are one of the best attested non-Christian beliefs in early medieval Europe, but current interpretations of the evidence derive directly from outdated nineteenth- and early twentieth-century scholarship.
 Integrating linguistic and textual approaches into an anthropologically-inspired framework, this book reassesses the full range of evidence.
 It traces continuities and changes in medieval non-Christian beliefs with a new degree of reliability, from pre-conversion times to the eleventh century and beyond, and uses comparative material from medieval Ireland and Scandinavia to argue for a dynamic relationship between beliefs and society.
-In particular, it interprets the cultural significance of elves as a cause of illness in medical texts
+Inparticular, it interprets the cultural significance of elves as a cause of illness in medical texts, and provides new insights into the much-discussed Scandinavian magic of seidr.
+Elf-beliefs, moreover, were connected with Anglo-Saxon constructions of sex and gender; their changing nature provides a rare insight into a fascinating area of early medieval European culture.
+Shortlisted for the Katharine Briggs Folklore Award 2007

 Produktegenskaper